Langchain+Arcee: build domain models with greater flexibility

 We're adding support to pass the 'field_name', 'filter_type', and 'value'.
 Here's a glimpse of upcoming filters.

-field_name: Determines the specific document field on which to apply the search filter.
+: Determines the specific document field on which to apply the search filter.filter_type

-fuzzy_search: Enables a flexible search, allowing for variations within the target field to match related terms.
+: Enables a flexible search, allowing for variations within the target field to match related terms.strict_search

-strict_search: Facilitates precision search, requiring the exact term to be present within the field but not necessarily an exact phrase match.
+: Facilitates precision search, requiring the exact term to be present within the field but not necessarily an exact phrase match.value

 Some ideas to build your first DALM using Arcee and Langchain!